 While families wander the public galleries, scientists and non-scientists alike are continuously accessing the AM’s vast collections.
 Many of us are unaware of the 21 million animal, mineral, fossil and cultural specimens housed in the hidden depths of the museum.
 Meticulously amassed since 1827, they allow us to access long gone and inaccessible parts of the world.

-In the underground chambers of the AM an inquisitive person could expect to find an array of precious curiosities.
+In the extensive collection areas of the AM, an inquisitive person could expect to find an array of precious curiosities.
 From a large ethanol filled vat stares a floating great white shark, bearing large razor-sharp teeth.
 In climate-controlled rooms lay the carefully labelled and delicate skins of the last known thylacines.
 And in large cumbersome drawers mingle alien-like fossil trilobites, frozen in time following their demise millions of years ago.

 Taxonomists, palaeontologists, geologists, biologists and environmental scientists travel from far and wide to examine these specimens, from Upsala University in Sweden to Yale in the U.S.A.
 Studying fossils sheds light on the evolutionary changes of animal groups, including how they adapted to environmental change and the biomechanics of their movement.
 Taxonomists trawl through the collection to identify novel species and have even discovered animals which were not knowingly ‘collected’.
 Unknown species of sucking lice, painstakingly picked from the museums rodent collection, have been described using molecular and microscopic analyses.
 Even captive animals benefit from research on AM’s collections.
 Veterinarians interested in dental diseases in Kangaroos, Tasmanian devils and dingoes have studied mammal skulls in the collection to establish a baseline for normal dental health.